practicajs/practica/docs/blog/crucial-tests/index.md

 ## 📦 Test the package as a consumer

-**👉What & why -** 100% of your library's tests pass, the tests are great, they cover all the scenarios, but shockingly they fail in production, how come?? while the tests work against the local developer files, your user will work against the artifacts that were packed and zipped.
-If a single file is excluded due to build configuration or because of .npmignore, the code will fail...
+**👉What & why -** While all your test pass the package still fail in production, how come? while the tests work against the local developer files, your user will work with the artifacts that were packed, zipped or heck even transpiled (I'm looking at you babel users).
+If polyfills are not added correctly a single file is excluded due to .npmignore, the code will fail...

 Consider the following scenario, you're developing a library, and you wrote this code:
 ```js